Share this Post

 You'll be shocked at how immense the reduction in your image data sizes become, which will have an add-on effect with the speed of your website.
 Statistics show that colored visuals increases people's likeliness of reading your content by over 80%.

 If you want to upload images directly from your phone or camera, compressing the file format can decrease the image by up to five times.
+Or you could also find out how to increase the upload limit on WordPress.
 We suggest JPEG or PNG as a format.
 “Photoshop Optimized JPEG High” formats have the highest quality with the lowest image sizes.

 We want to implement a process called minification.
 This is where you remove extra spaces and additional characters that are not essential for your website to run optimally.
 If you're wondering what you YouTube, Amazons, and Google coders have in common, performing code optimizations would be a good guess.